If you are not currently logged into ASCE, you will be asked to log in or create an ASCE account.

 Upon completion of this course, you will be able to:

-- Explain the types and requirements for geotechnical explorations for port facilities.
+- Explain for the engineering tasks required for port facilities.

 Who should attend?

-- Management that may be placed into a position of authority over port facilities and have the need to understand the geotechnical design aspects of port facilities
+- Senior level management that may be placed into a position of authority over port facilities.

 Policies & system requirements